Aariz-Khan18/Easter_Eggs/README.md

-# Easter_Eggs
-Galaxy Defender is a fast-paced Space Shooter built with HTML5 Canvas, CSS, and Vanilla JS.
-Features an auto-fire combat system, 10 levels, power-ups, a Boss fight, and mobile touch controls.
-Defeat the boss to find a hidden Easter Egg! 🚀
 # 🚀 Galaxy Defender

 A fast-paced, frontend-only Space Shooter game built entirely from scratch without any external libraries or game engines.
 Survive the alien waves and defeat the Level 10 Boss!